WHU-CTF-Club/WHUCTF-2022/web/hack_the_earth_plus/README.md

 # Description
-To get the next shell
+get the shell to hack the earth

 # Difficulty
 ⭐⭐⭐⭐